Joshuah143/Twitter-bot-video/README.md

 - Using crontab
 - The bare bones of linode and VPS's in general

-This project is by no means perfect, but I enjoyed making it and I hope you can learn a little from me along the way.
+This project is by no means perfect, but I enjoyed making it, and I hope you can learn a little from me along the way.
 Feel free to suggest changes or shoot me an email at [joshua.himmens@gmail.com](mailto:joshua.himmens@gmail.com) or even if you want more content